Appsenal/UserAPI/README.md

 # UserAPI
- API for User data with JWT Bearer Authentication
+ API for User data with JWT Bearer Authentication, Logout and Refresh token.